Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 The results are striking.
 According to the Coalition’s Legatum Foundation report, between March and May 2025, ERRs disbursed $215,000 to 36 activity plans across 12 states, reaching 185,182 people.
 The average cost per individual was just $1.16—a fraction of what international agencies spend (Mutual Aid Sudan Coalition, 2025b).
 Projects ranged from nutrition screening and emergency feeding in famine zones to mobile health clinics in bombed-out villages to six solar-powered water pumps in Al Jazirah that restored clean water for over 16,000 people.
 Communities themselves contributed labour and in-kind support, showing that solidarity, not foreign aid, sustains life.

-ERRs embody Dean Spade’s (2020) framework of mutual aid: they refuse donor hierarchies, centre accountability to survivors, and operate on trust rather than surveillance.
-Their integrated responses—encompassing food, health, water, and protection—resist the siloed approaches of professionalised NGOs.
-They also embody the redistributive intent of zakat and sadaqah in Islam, practised as justice, not charity.
-Unlike state zakat bureaus or donor-controlled projects, ERRs live out these principles horizontally: those who have little share with those who have nothing.
+Fundamentally, Emergency Response Rooms embody Dean Spade’s (2020) framework of mutual aid.
+They refuse donor hierarchies, centre accountability to survivors, and operate on trust rather than surveillance.
+In this regard, their integrated responses that include food, health, water, and protection resist the fragmented, professionalised logic of NGO interventions.
+Likewise, they practice the redistributive intent of zakat and sadaqah in Islam as justice rather than charity.
+At the same time, unlike state zakat bureaus or donor-controlled projects, ERRs live these principles horizontally: those who have little share with those who have nothing.

-The risks are immense.
+Importantly, the risks are immense.
 ERR volunteers face violence, raids, and death.
 In North Darfur, three volunteers were killed during attacks on food distributions.
-In Umm Kadada, RSF fighters looted food baskets and destroyed supplies (Mutual Aid Sudan Coalition, 2025b).
-Yet ERRs persist, adapting through clandestine deliveries, split shipments, and community ingenuity.
-Their resilience proves that decentralisation is not fragility—it is strength.
+In Umm Kadada, RSF militias looted food baskets and destroyed supplies (Mutual Aid Sudan Coalition, 2025b).
+Even so, ERRs persist, adapting through clandestine deliveries, split shipments, and community ingenuity.
+Consequently, their resilience proves that decentralisation is not fragility but strength.

-Sudan proves that foreign aid is not a lifeline but empire’s outpost.
-Its suspension revealed what was already true: international aid entrenches dependency, monitors populations, and abandons them when political risk rises.
-Survival in Sudan today is not secured by UN agencies or donor governments, but by a grassroots Coalition that redistributes resources with efficiency and dignity.
+Sudan demonstrates that foreign aid is not a lifeline but empire’s outpost.
+Its suspension revealed what was already true: international aid entrenches dependency, monitors populations, and abandons them when political risk rises (Mutual Aid Sudan Coalition, 2025b).
+In many instances, Sudanese communities rather than UN agencies or donor governments secure survival today through a grassroots coalition that redistributes resources with efficiency and dignity.

-The Mutual Aid Sudan Coalition demonstrates a different future: one where aid is not filtered through surveillance infrastructures but flows directly to communities.
-The Coalition is Sudanese people organising for themselves, proving that mutual aid is not theory but practice—survival work that embodies both Spade’s radical framework and the Qur’anic ethic of redistribution.
+Taken together, the Mutual Aid Sudan Coalition demonstrates a different future.
+It shows a world where aid bypasses surveillance infrastructures and flows directly to communities.
+In practice, the Coalition is Sudanese people organising for themselves and proving that mutual aid is not theory but practice.
+It is survival work that embodies both Spade’s radical framework and the Qur’anic ethic of redistribution.
 Where empire withdraws, Sudanese solidarity endures.

 6. Congo: Another Living Example